-Today, we are going to talk about the Army Warfighting Functions.
+Today, we are going to discuss the Army Warfighting Functions.
 This is good to know information for any commander or staff officer.

 After doing some research online, here is the best definition I could find.

 Commanders use the warfighting functions to help them exercise command and to help them and their staffs exercise control.
 A warfighting function is a group of tasks and systems (people, organizations, information, and processes) united by a common purpose that commanders use to accomplish missions and training objectives.
 All warfighting functions possess scalable capabilities to mass lethal and nonlethal effects.
 The Army’s warfighting functions link directly to the joint functions.

 Source: Lightning Press